Lead Poisoning and Exposures FAQ

 Renovation work in homes with lead paint can create hazardous lead dust.
 If renovation or lead removal work is not done properly, family members can be exposed to lead.

-Lead can harm to her unborn baby or child.
-Some pregnant or nursing women at risk for lead exposure may need a lead test.
+Lead can be passed from a mother to her unborn baby.
+Some pregnant or breastfeeding women at risk for lead exposure may need a lead test.
+If you are pregnant and think you may have been exposed to lead, talk to your healthcare provider about getting a blood lead test.

 Families using products known to contain lead